Mila345/Sentiment-analysis/README.md

    git clone https://github.com/yourusername/sentiment-analysis-bert.git

 ### Data Cleaning and preparation
+This script will perform data cleaning tasks, including lowercasing, special character removal, handling missing values, and dataset balancing.

 python training_sent_an.py

 ### Model training and testing
+The sentiment analysis model is trained using the train.csv dataset.
+You can adjust model hyperparameters in the training_sent_an.py script.

 python training_sent_an.py

 ### Word cloud generation
+To generate a word cloud visualization of the most frequent words in your text data, use the word_cloud.py script:

 python word_cloud.py

 ### File structure